Stefon Diggs trade winners and losers

 They’re unavoidable but they’re also, in many instances, untenable.
 Teams railing about the salary cap restrictions, especially in March, draw sympathy from few.
 If you want a top (or even second- and third-tier) quarterback after his rookie deal, the cost will continue to spike so long as the demand for serviceable quarterbacks far outweighs the supply.

 Which means hitting on a rookie quarterback is one of the best market inefficiencies a roster-builder can exploit, and now Houston is doing so.
 Sure, teams like the Kansas City Chiefs and Los Angeles Chargers could benefit from a talent like Diggs.
-Instead, each has traded away top receivers in recent money to save years.
-A deal like Houston likely sows regret into teams that didn’t go all the way during their quarterback’s rookie deals, and doesn’t make the Texans any easier to deal with as they rise up the AFC contender ranks.
+Instead, each has traded away top receivers in recent years to save money.
+A deal like Houston's likely sows regret into teams that didn’t go all the way during their quarterback’s rookie deals, and doesn’t make the Texans any easier to deal with as they rise up the AFC contender ranks.

 The 2024 Bills salary cap